At a glance: Why do some aggregate data dimensions display as exceeded and how to prevent reaching cardinality limits.

 Also please check specific tips per any Exceeded source above.

-The long term solution may take you a few days to a few weeks to fully implement.
+The long-term solution may take you a few days to a few weeks to fully implement.

-But what if you want to look at your data RIGHT NOW?
+But what if you want to look at your data right now?

 As explained, an Exceeded source occurs when AppsFlyer receives the N+1 click (or event) source during a single day.
 It is possible that the more prominent media sources you use arrive later in the day, and therefore are combined with an Exceeded source's data.
 Here's a simple trick to minimize the effect of any Exceeded source you see:

 Forget today and look only at data from yesterday and beforehand.
-Every day an aggregation process recalculates the last day's data and in retrospective assigns only the smallest (not most late) sources, to any Exceeded source.
+Every day an aggregation process recalculates the last day's data and in retrospect assigns only the smallest (not most late) sources, to any Exceeded source.
 This ensures that the distortion caused by the overflow of clicks is minimal!